 Go with your own ship

-Well, if you are a good sailor and have a solid ship (strong aluminum hull advised against the ice), why not ?
+Well, if you are a good sailor and have a solid ship (in case you are wondering, that's an understatement.
+Strong aluminum hull advised against the ice), why not ?
 There's no law against it, and it's been done before, usually to the Antarctic peninsula.
 I know one such sailor who wintered over on his tiny sailboat at Desolation Island with his wife and kids a few years ago.
 In '93, at the end of our winter over in Dumont d'Urville we received a radio communication: a sailboat wanted permission to come to the station.
 They were 5 Australian women doing a 'round the world sailing trip... and we hadn't seen women for 10 months !
-The authorization was promptly granted (you bet !) but the day after a big storm blew and the ship had to sail away without reaching the coast...
+The authorization was promptly granted (you bet !) but the next day a big storm blew and the ship had to sail away without reaching the coast...
 We were heart broken.

 Pay for an overflight